gottacatchenall/ms_data_schema_macroecology/manuscript.md

 `EcoJulia` is a set of analysis packages and database interfaces for ecological data written in the `Julia` programming language [@Bezanson2015JulFre].
 How does EcoJulia enable data standardization?
-The key is `Julia`'s type system, which enables abstract representation of data from different sources that represent that same type of information.
+The key is in `EcoBase`, a package in EcoJulia that uses `Julia`'s abstract type system, which enables representation of data from different sources that represent that same type of information.
 Each data point is represented as a type `AbstractThing`.
-The set of analysis tools in `EcoJulia` each run on collection of `AbstractThings` (called an `AbstractAssemblage`).
+The set of analysis tools in `EcoJulia` each run on collection of `AbstractThing`s (called an `AbstractAssemblage`).
 Using the abstract type as a bridge between the data and the analysis enables standardization of data representation, which is embodied as a living standard in the code defining abstract types (see @fig:concept).
 This means that we do not have to change any of the analysis code to run it on data from a new source, and creating an API to integrate a database is as simple as implementing the interface from the data source to the abstract data type.

 ![the caption](./figures/concept.png){#fig:concept}